formalsec/graphjs/README.md

 }
 ```

+#### RuleKeeper: GDPR-Aware Personal Data Compliance for Web Frameworks
+In this work we developed a prototype of RuleKeeper, a GDPR-aware policy compliance system for web frameworks.
+RuleKeeper uses Graph.js to automatically check for the presence of GDPR compliance bugs in Node.js servers.
+The prototype is available [here](https://github.com/rulekeeper/rulekeeper).
+The publication associated with this work is:
 - <a href="https://www.computer.org/csdl/proceedings-article/sp/2023/933600b014/1Js0DzhaXNm">**RuleKeeper**</a>:
 Mafalda Ferreira, Tiago Brito, José Fragoso Santos, Nuno Santos:
 *"RuleKeeper: GDPR-Aware Personal Data Compliance for Web Frameworks"*,